GUATEMALA - THE MAYA of ATITLAN

 Atitlán Women Weavers is a women's weaving cooperative that was established two and a half years ago by a local Mayan woman named Anita.
 It has since then become a source of income for many women in the community who weave and create products to sell in the shop located by the main docks of San Pedro La Laguna.
 Some of these products include handmade shawls, hand bags, backpacks, scarves, and traditional clothing that display the vibrant colours and distinct patterns of various regions around the lake.
 Their mission is to improve economic opportunities for our local women as well as share a beautiful piece of the Mayan culture with the world.

-February 27-March 6 - Photography and Meditative Writing Workshop
+February 27-March 6 - Mindful photography and Culinary Experience

 Fly into Guatemala City.
 You’ll be picked up and transferred to Antigua, the old colonial capital, nestled between